 Also, during some holidays like Christmas, the operating hours of the metro are typically reduced.

 Here are four tips for using the Medellín Metro:

 - Get a Civica card.
 It doesn’t take much time to get one and you will save over 11 percent on fares plus you will avoid standing in the long ticket lines.
 Also, to get the integrated fare on integrated feeder buses with Civica readers you need a Civica card.

 - The worst time to use the metro is during the evening rush on Monday to Friday.
 During this time trains are packed like sardines.
 So, try to avoid this evening rush hour.
-During the evening rush hours from about 5 to 7 pm, it could take you two to three trains to get on at busy stations like San Antonio or Poblado and you will be packed in.
+During the evening rush hours from about 5 pm to 7 pm, it could take you two to three trains to get on at busy stations like San Antonio or Poblado and you will be packed in like sardines.

-- Learn the integrated metro bus routes.
-You can get to and from many neighborhoods in the Medellín metro area on the integrated buses.
-For example, I can conveniently catch a bus outside my apartment building in Sabaneta and be at a metro station in about six minutes.
+- Learn the integrated bus routes.
+You can get to and from many neighborhoods in the Medellín metropolitan area on the integrated buses.
+For example, I can conveniently catch a bus outside my apartment building in Sabaneta and be at a metro station in less than 10 minutes.
 Furthermore, the buses will have the route/stops listed on signs in the front window.

 Using the Medellín Metro as a Tourist

 If you are a tourist, you can use the metro system to get to many of the most popular tourist spots in Medellín.
 The following is a list of metro stations and several key tourist spots located nearby:

 - Universidad: Jardín Botánico, Parque Norte, Parque Explora